 Retirement (early or normal) Termination with Cause Termination without Cause Change of Control Annual base salary Ceases on the termination date.
 Ceases on the termination date.
 Ceases on the termination date.
 Ceases on the termination date.
-Annual STI for applicable year Target annual incentive for the fiscal year is prorated to the date of retirement.
+Annual STI for applicable year Target annual incentive for the fiscal year is pro- rated to the date of retirement.
 Forfeited.
 Target annual incentive for the fiscal year is pro-rated to the date of termination.
 Target annual incentive for the fiscal year in which the termination date occurs (or if greater, the fiscal year immediately preceding the fiscal year in which the change of control occurs).
 Cash severance None.
 None.
 The greater of: A lump sum payment to one million five hundred thousand dollars (\$1,500,000) or a lump sum payment equal to one and a half (1.5) times the sum of the base salary and target incentive for the fiscal year in which the termination date occurs.
 A lump sum payment equal to one and a half (1.5) times the sum of the base salary and target incentive for the fiscal year in which the termination date occurs (or if greater, the fiscal year immediately preceding the fiscal year in which the change of control occurs).
 Performance share units Continue per normal schedule.
 All PSUs are cancelled.
 PSUs that have a payment date prior to the expiry of the notice period are paid.
 Other PSUs are cancelled.
 All PSUs are redeemed at 100% on the date immediately before the change of control.
 Restricted share units Continue per normal schedule.
 All RSUs are cancelled.
 RSUs that have a payment date prior to the expiry of the notice period are paid.
 Other RSUs are cancelled.
 All RSUs are redeemed at 100% on the date immediately before the change of control.

-Stock Options All unvested options continue to vest per normal schedule for two years after retirement, and all remaining unvested options after the second year, vest immediately.
+Retirement (early or normal) Termination with Cause Termination without Cause Change of Control Stock Options All unvested options continue to vest per normal schedule for two years after retirement, and all remaining unvested options after the second year vest immediately.
 Options expire on the original expiry date or three years from the date of retirement, whichever is earlier.
 All vested and unvested options expire immediately and are forfeited on the termination date.
 All unexercised options expire after 90 days from the termination date.
 All unvested options expire immediately and are forfeited.
 All unvested options vest immediately and become exercisable.

-Retirement (early or normal) Termination with Cause Termination without Cause Change of Control Retirement benefits Entitled to accrued pension and retiree health benefits.
+Retirement benefits Entitled to accrued pension and retiree health benefits.
 Entitled to accrued pension.
 Entitled to accrued pension and retiree health benefits.
 Entitled to accrued pension and retiree health benefits.
 Perquisites Ceases immediately.
 Ceases immediately.
 Ceases immediately.
 Ceases immediately.

-The next table shows the estimated incremental amounts that would be paid to Mr. Dall'Antonia if his employment had been terminated on December 31, 2023.
+The next table shows the estimated incremental amounts that would be paid to Mr. Dall'Antonia if his employment had been terminated on December 31, 2024.

 Retirement (early or normal) (1) (\$) Termination with Cause (\$) Termination without Cause (2) (\$) Change of Control (3) (\$)

-Cash Severance - - 2,133,000 2,133,000
+Cash Severance - - 2,400,000 2,400,000

-Annual Incentive 994,784 - 632,000 632,000
+Annual Incentive 968,500 - 800,000 800,000

-Restricted share units - - - 1,245,054
+Restricted share units - - - 1,673,180

-Performance share units - - - 2,490,108
+Performance share units - - - 3,346,361

-Stock options - - - 1,487,155 (4)
+Stock options - - - 2,138,430

 - 1. PSUs continue to vest according to the normal schedule. - 2.
 PSU payments depend on the notice period. - 3.
-Market or payout value of share-based awards is the market value of outstanding PSUs and RSUs based on \$54.51, the closing price of Fortis common shares on the TSX on December 29, 2023, the last business day for the year ended December 31, 2023. - 4.
-Due to the closing price of Fortis common shares on the TSX on December 29, 2023 being lower than the market price at the time of grant for the 2020 grant, the value for that year is zero.
+Market or payout value of share-based awards is the market value of outstanding PSUs and RSUs based on \$59.73, the closing price of Fortis common shares on the TSX on December 31, 2024.